Saints lose on the road 20-10 to the Pittsburgh Steelers

 The second half of the game was all Pittsburgh, scoring 10 unanswered points in the 4th quarter.
 The Saints were held scoreless in the entire second half.

 New Orleans struggled to contain Najee Harris and the Pittsburgh rushing attack all game.
-The Steelers as a team ran the ball 43 total times for a total of 217 yards.
-Najee Harris had 20 carries for 99 yards and averaged 5.0 yards per attempt.
+As a team, the Steelers ran the ball 43 times for a total of 217 yards.
+Najee Harris had 20 carries for 99 yards and averaged five yards per attempt.

 Meanwhile, Alvin Kamara and the Saints couldn't find any rhythm offensively, especially on the ground.
-Kamara finished as the team's leading rusher with 8 carries for 26 yards.
+Kamara finished as the team's leading rusher with eight carries for 26 yards.

-Quarterback Andy Dalton also had a rough day, finishing with 174 yards, 1 TD, and 2 4th quarter interceptions that helped seal the win for Pittsburgh.
+Quarterback Andy Dalton also had a rough day, finishing with 174 yards, one touchdown, and two 4th quarter interceptions that helped seal the win for Pittsburgh.

 Trending News